5 Cognitive Biases that Explain the Psychology of Black Friday

 The psychology of Black Friday is filled with Cognitive Biases.
 Retailers know that these effects will boost sales, leading consumers to make choices based on feelings rather than calculations.

-However, these are not the only neuro-marketing tactics available to modern marketers.
-For a full list, you can explore our list of 250 easy-to-use principles.
+However, these are not the only neuromarketing tactics available to modern marketers.
+For a full list, you can explore our list of 250 easy-to-use A/B testing ideas.